dbruwel/optimal-bilateral-preferences/README.md

 ---

 ## Disclamer
-This repository contains research-style code and is not intended as a Python package.
-It utilizes several freely licensed packages for analysis.
-This project is a side endeavor, completed over a few weeks, aiming to address a specific question the authors pondered.
-It does not claim to present novel ideas, nor does it extensively research existing solutions to similar problems.
-No claim is made regarding the work's importance, interest, or novelty.
-It was not written with the intention of being made publicly available.
+This is research-grade code, not a production package.
+It was completed over a few weeks to explore a specific question of interest.
+The project does not aim to be novel or comprehensive and was not initially intended for public release.
+It uses various freely available Python packages under open licenses.

 ---